Joe Sestak: Congressional staff

-Contemporaneous staff accounts were published in the Delaware County Times, including Clarence Tong, a spokesman who had been with Sestak since the campaign, who said "They're getting off.
+Contemporaneous staff accounts were published in the Delaware County Times, including that of Clarence Tong, a spokesman who had been with Sestak since the campaign, who said "They're getting off.
 The only person who does work Sunday is someone who travels with the congressman when he goes to different constituent meetings...
 I think the reality is, my boss doesn't deny he asks a lot of people who work for him ...
 I think he's someone who's very fair to work for"; Ashley Miller, a former aide, who said, "We were working long hours, there's no doubt about that, but it was absolutely what was needed to do it.
 None of us were happy leaving things half done at the end of the day"; Bryan Branton, Sestak's former chief of staff, who said, "Every freshman office has to work that much harder because you're starting an office from scratch.
 The people who have since left the campaign have done so because they had other things they were planning on doing"; and Ryan Rudominer, Sestak's communications director during the campaign, who said, "Just like it took hard work to defeat a 20-year incumbent ... it takes hard work to pass as much legislation as Joe has passed as a first-term congressman, to hold as many summits and town halls as Joe has held and to be as responsive to constituents as Joe is."